The Constitution of the

 i) Notification

-The Annual General Meeting will be held at a time and place to be notified to all members 60 days in advance
+The Annual General Meeting shall be held at a time and place to be notified to all members 60 days in advance of said date.

 ii) Content